-My acceptance about using these skills to help others has been extremely slow, though I eventually took heart in Christ’s saying, “You shall do all these things [healings] and more,” which I took to mean that humans – perhaps all of us – are capable of, and should develop, not only shamans or medicine people.
+My acceptance about using these skills to help others has been extremely slow, though I eventually took heart in Christ’s saying, “You shall do all these things [healings] and more,” which I took to mean that humans – perhaps all of us – are capable of, and should develop.

 I believe we’re all called to open our awareness and live in the multi-dimensional world and discover further how to fully use our human intuitive mystical powers.
 However, I wanted to do nothing public or in a leadership role.

 I also needed to reconcile my heart-felt connection to Christ with shamanic practice – which seemed, in my stubbornly culture-bound mind, contradictory.

 Then I found the Jewish Avodah Zarah referring to “Yeshua ben Panther” – similar to the New Testament’s name for Jesus, the “Lion of Judah,” both of which seemed to indicate a shamanic lion-panther lineage.

 In 2002, I realized that my lifelong problems with memory, amnesia, and submission to abusive relationships were almost certainly caused by my having been a childhood mind control subject.
 The first moments of research resulted in powerful emotions of understanding, fear, grief, and relief that finally many, many strange events and memories made sense.

 About this time I also discovered that my birth date, 7-7-52 (three 7s), had three amazing coincidences also with the Full Moon – and learned that mind controllers are often aligned with Satanists who choose their victims by signs like these.
 I became utterly terrified.